 Calypso’s Farmer Training Program is an intensive experiential education program focused on providing the skills, inspiration and experience necessary for participants to embark on starting their own small farm with confidence.

-The 2017 season is full, but we are accepting applications now for the 2018 season!
+We are now accepting applications for the 2018 season.

 Participants learn how to become self-reliant farmers by working alongside experienced farmers through the entire growing season, gaining hands-on experience in all of the following: